elk-zone/elk/CONTRIBUTING.md

 ### Messages interpolation

-Most of the messages used in Elk do not require any interpolation, however, there are some messages that require interpolation: check [Message Format Syntax](https://vue-i18n.intlify.dev/guide/essentials/syntax.html) for more info.
+Most of the messages used in Elk do not require any interpolation, however, some messages require interpolation: check [Message Format Syntax](https://vue-i18n.intlify.dev/guide/essentials/syntax.html) for more info.

 We're using these types of interpolation:
 - [List interpolation](https://vue-i18n.intlify.dev/guide/essentials/syntax.html#list-interpolation)